bizcochillo/recipes/linux/LPIC_5_Network.md

 Used by many firewall systems

-`# iptables -L` will show all the rules configured for networking.
+`iptables -L` will show all the rules configured for networking.

 *Example*: save firewall off rules (fwoff, no rules).
 Create few rules and save firewall on (fwon, three rules)

+- Save current firewall status

+`iptables-save > fwoff`

 - Add an input rule from the localhost interface (lo) for jumping to accept everything (Accept everything coming to the localhost.

 `iptables -A INPUT -i lo -j ACCEPT`